rdiez/Tools/BackupFiles/README.txt

 In order to use one of them, copy it to an empty directory and edit the directory paths to backup and the subdirectories and file extensions to exclude.

+-------- update-backup-mirror-by-modification-time.sh --------

+For backup purposes, sometimes you just want to copy all files across to another disk at regular intervals.
+There is often no need for encryption or compression.
+However, you normally don't want to copy all files every time around, but only those which have changed.

+Assuming that you can trust your filesystem's timestamps, this script can get you started in little time.
+You can easily switch between rdiff-backup and rsync (see this script's source code), until you are sure which method you want.

+Syntax:
+  ./update-backup-mirror-by-modification-time.sh src dest  # The src directory must exist.

+You probably want to run this script with "background.sh", so that you get a visual indication when the transfer is complete.